Introduction

 Framework overview

-PRINCE2 is a process-based method focusing on organisation and control.
-Key features include divided into manageable stages, defined roles and responsibilities, product-based planning approach and emphasis on business justification.
+PRINCE2 is a process-based method that emphasises organisation and control.
+Its key features include division into manageable stages, defined roles and responsibilities, product-based planning approach and a strong focus on business justification.

 When to use PRINCE2

-PRINCE2 is ideal for large-scale government projects, IT implementations, business transformations and projects requiring strict governance.
+PRINCE2 is well-suited for large-scale government projects, IT implementations, business transformations and projects with a need for strict governance.

 Project Management Body of Knowledge (PMBOK)